tevisgehr/EEG-Classification/README.md

    #### Figure 2:EEG classification architecture proposed by [1].

 ## Data Processing
-Desciption of data processing.
+Following is a desciption of data processing techniques used in this project.

-Hanning Window: First the data were chopped up into overlapping 1-second ‘frames’ and a Hanning window was applied.
+**Hanning Window:** First the data were chopped up into overlapping 1-second ‘frames’ and a Hanning window was applied.

-Fast Fourier Transform(FFT): FFT was applied to transform data for each frame from time domain to frequency domain.
+**Fast Fourier Transform(FFT):** FFT was applied to transform data for each frame from time domain to frequency domain.

-Frequency Binning: FFT amplitudes were grouped into theta(4-8Hz), alpha(8-12Hz), and beta(12-40Hz) ranges, giving 3 scalar values for each probe per frame.
+**Frequency Binning:** FFT amplitudes were grouped into theta(4-8Hz), alpha(8-12Hz), and beta(12-40Hz) ranges, giving 3 scalar values for each probe per frame.

-2D Azimuthal Projection: These 3 values were interpreted as RGB color channels and projected onto a 2D map of the head.
+**2D Azimuthal Projection:** These 3 values were interpreted as RGB color channels and projected onto a 2D map of the head.

 ![alt text][image3]